Visiting us by public transport, cycling or walking?

 From Monday 16 May 2022 a new discharge lounge will open at the hospital, taking up part of the Duchess one car park.
 We have therefore changed the configuration of our car parks to ensure that we continue to have enough spaces for our patients and visitors to the hospital.
 The number of spaces available remains the same.

-- Duchess one car park will be for staff only.
+- Duchess two car park will be for staff only.

 Motorbike parking at Musgrove